victimofleisure/Sloganeer/README.md

 For example, to set incoming transitions to 1 second, a hold time of 3 seconds, no outgoing transition, and a pause of 1.5 seconds:
 -transdur 1 -holddur 3 -outdur 0 -pausedur 1.5

-To enter or exit exclusive full screen mode, use the F11 shortcut key or the app's system menu.
+To enter or exit full screen mode, use the app's system menu or the shortcut key F11.

 ### Slogans file